-You are cordially invited to attend the Annual Meeting of Stockholders of G-III Apparel Group, Ltd. to be held on Tuesday, June 9, 2009 at 10:00 a.m., New York time, at the offices of Fulbright & Jaworski L.L.P., 666 Fifth Avenue, 24th Floor, New York, New York 10103.
+You are cordially invited to attend the Annual Meeting of Stockholders of G-III Apparel Group, Ltd. to be held on Tuesday, June 8, 2010 at 10:00 a.m., New York time, at the offices of Fulbright & Jaworski L.L.P., 666 Fifth Avenue, 24th Floor, New York, New York 10103.

 The formal Notice of Meeting and the accompanying Proxy Statement set forth proposals for your consideration this year.
-You are being asked to (i) elect nine directors to serve on our Board of Directors for the ensuing year, (ii) approve the performance-based bonus provision of the amended Employment Agreement with Sammy Aaron, (iii) approve amendments to our 2005 Stock Incentive Plan and (iv) ratify the appointment of Emst & Young LLP as our independent registered public accounting firm for the fiscal year ending January 31, 2010.
+You are being asked to (i) elect nine directors to serve on our Board of Directors for the ensuing year, (ii) approve our Amended and Restated 2005 Stock Incentive Plan and (iii) ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending January 31, 2011.
 At the meeting, we will also report on the affairs of G-III, and a discussion period will be provided for questions and comments of general interest to stockholders.